 Meningococcal disease is not as contagious as other illnesses, such as a cold or the flu.
 But it is spread by contact with infected respiratory and throat secretions.
 That can happen with coughing, kissing, or sneezing.

 Because the risk increases with close or prolonged contact with an infected person, family members in the same household and caregivers are at an increased risk.
 For the same reason, so are college students who live in dormitories.

 Can the Meningococcal Vaccine Cause Meningococcal Disease?

-The short answer is no. There are actually two meningococcal vaccines licensed in the U.S. Neither of the vaccines contains live bacteria.
+The short answer is no. There are actually four meningococcal vaccines licensed in the U.S. None of the vaccines contains live bacteria.

 The vaccines contain antigens -- substances that trigger the body's immune system and cause it to make antibodies.
-These antibodies then protect the body by attacking and killing the bacteria if it should invade.
+These antibodies then protect the body by attacking and killing the bacteria if it should invade your system.

 The first vaccine -- meningococcal polysaccharide vaccine or MPSV4 -- was approved in 1978.
 It's made with the antigens contained in the outer polysaccharide or sugar capsule that surrounds the bacterium.

 The meningococcal conjugate vaccine or MCV4 was approved in 2005.
 It uses antigens taken from the polysaccharide capsule and then bound to a separate protein that targets the body's immune cells.
 This makes it easier for the body's immune system to see and recognize the antigens.